ericl16384/BotsBuildBots/README.md

 ## Play
  - Run (double click) main.py
- - Please note that at the time of writing, it is just a black screen for ten seconds.
-Please press ALT-F4 to close it.
+ - Please note that at the time of writing, it is just a black screen for three seconds.

-## TODO
- - There is a TODO file, but things in there are not guaranteed to ever be released